 This is a trait you’ll likely have heard of when considering the behavior of liars.
 The shuffling of the feet is the body’s way of using up nervous energy, showing the individual is on edge and uncomfortable with the situation.
 It is also a sign they wish to walk away from the scenario.
 Glass suggests that the feet are a key point when detecting dishonesty.

+Want to know a great method how to tell if someone is lying to you?
+Try to notice if they have a hard time speaking.
 Even if the person has no history of speech difficulties, they may find it hard to speak when under the pressure of a lie.
-Glass explains that this is caused by the body’s nervous system decreasing the salivary flow during stressful time, which dries out the mucus membranes of the mouth.
+Glass explains that this is caused by the body’s nervous system decreasing the salivary flow during a stressful time, which dries out the mucous membranes of the mouth.

 However, this is not the only giveaway relating to the mouth.
 Liars have also been known to exhibit lip biting or pursed lips.

 Dishonesty traditionally involves a lack of eye contact or rapid blinking, however, in contrast to common belief, the liar may attempt to manipulate you with extended eye contact.

 Glass tells of Bernie (Bernard) Madoff, a conman convicted of fraud in 2009 who was handed a 150-year sentence of imprisonment for his 11 federal penalties.
 Madoff would often overcompensate with eye contact, maintaining it for longer than usual without blinking.
 When telling the truth, humans will usually shift their eyes regularly and may look at their surroundings.
 When lying, they will hold a prolonged stare in an attempt to intimidate.